albancolley/he-api/README.md

 # he-api

-> A User API.
+>  A user persistence layer API.

 ## About

+An implementation of a user API as described by https://github.com/holidayextras/culture/blob/master/recruitment/developer-API-task.md

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+Uses the [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.

 ## Getting Started